-This article will explain how to use travel router in hotel to make sure you can stay connected while you are away.
-We’ll also cover how to convert a wired connection to wireless, how to make a hotel’s Wi-Fi network mobile, and how to fix slow Wi-Fi speeds.
-Once you’ve read it, you should be able to use a travel router to stay connected, and fix slow hotel Wi-Fi speeds.
+This article will explain how to use a hotel travel router to ensure you can stay connected while you are away.
+We’ll also cover how to convert a wired connection to wireless, make a hotel’s wifi network mobile, and fix slow wifi speeds.
+Once you’ve read it, you should be able to use a travel router to stay connected, and improve slow hotel wifi speeds.

 Configure a travel router

-A travel router allows you to connect several devices to the internet.
-To use this feature, you need to turn on Wi-Fi on all your devices and the router.
-Then, pair the router with Wi-Fi on the other devices.
+A travel router allows you to connect several devices to the Internet.
+To use this feature, you must turn on the wifi on all your devices and the router.
+Then, pair the router with wifi on the other instruments.
 Once paired, the router will be enabled.
-You can then connect as many devices as you like, but there’s usually a limit to the number of devices that can be connected simultaneously.
+You can then connect as many devices as you like, but there’s usually a limit to the number of devices connected simultaneously.

 Convert a wired connection into a wireless network

-Before you sign up for a hotel Internet plan, make sure that your laptop is already connected to the wireless router.
-That way, the hotel will recognize your travel router as a new device.
+Before signing up for a hotel Internet plan, ensure your laptop is already connected to the wireless router.
+The hotel will recognize your travel router as a new device.
 Then, plug in your travel router.
-Once it’s connected, the hotel should automatically recognise it as a wireless network.
+Once connected, the hotel should automatically recognize it as a wireless network.
 Otherwise, you’ll need to sign up for another internet plan.

-Most travel routers are capable of converting a wired connection into a wireless one.
-Afterwards, you can connect your laptop to the newly created wireless network.
-Some models even have two Ethernet ports, so you can simultaneously connect two wired devices.
+Most travel routers can convert a wired connection into a wireless one.
+Afterward, you can connect your laptop to the newly created wireless network.
+Some models even have two Ethernet ports, connecting two wired devices simultaneously.
 Depending on which model you purchase, you may need to follow a manual to install the software.
 If you don’t have an ethernet cable handy, you can always buy one at the hotel and connect to that.

-If you’ve ever been on a business trip and noticed that a hotel has an unreliable Wi-Fi network, then you may be wondering how to change that.
-Many hotels lock their Wi-Fi network behind a dynamic captive portal, requiring you to pay additional fees for each device that wants to connect.
+If you’ve been on a business trip and noticed that a hotel has an unreliable wifi network, you may wonder how to change that.
+Many hotels lock their wifi network behind a dynamic captive portal, requiring you to pay additional fees for each device that wants to connect.
 The solution is to install a “mobile router” – similar to an ADSL broadband modem/router at home – that turns any cabled connection into a wireless hotspot.

-To convert a hotel’s Wi-Fi network to a mobile hotspot, install the Thinix WiFi Hotspot app on your smartphone or tablet.
-The app costs $13 and can share an Ethernet or Wi-Fi connection.
-Bluetooth connections are also available, but are slower.
-Wi-Fi is the default network.
-After completing the steps to install the app, you can then turn on the mobile hotspot.
+To convert a hotel’s wifi network to a mobile hotspot, install the Thinix wifi Hotspot app on your smartphone or tablet.
+The app costs $13 and can share an Ethernet or wifi connection.
+Bluetooth connections are also available but are slower.
+Wifi is the default network.
+After completing the app installation steps, you can turn on the mobile hotspot.

-If you are constantly struggling with slow Wi-Fi speeds in a hotel, it’s time to get a travel router.
-These devices act as bridges between your laptop and the hotel’s wireless network, rebroadcasting a weak signal under a new network name.
-The end result is a faster, more stable connection.
-Plus, most of these routers come with sensitive built-in antennas that allow them to pick up even the faintest Wifi signal.
+If you constantly struggle with slow wifi speeds in a hotel, it’s time to get a travel router.
+These devices bridge your laptop and the hotel’s wireless network, rebroadcasting a weak signal under a new network name.
+The result is a faster, more stable connection.
+Plus, most of these routers come with sensitive built-in antennas that allow them to pick up even the faintest wifi signal.
 That means you can still browse the Web even when out of range.

-One of the biggest reasons for slow Wi-Fi speeds in hotels is that many of the devices in the hotel aren’t equipped with enough scope.
-This is especially the case with older devices, where the network speed is often severely restricted.
-However, modern devices have a feature that allows them to combine multiple wireless adapters into a single connection.
-This feature helps you get access to the internet even if you’re traveling with several people.
+One of the biggest reasons for slow wifi speeds in hotels is that many of the devices in the hotel aren’t equipped with enough scope.
+This is especially the case with older devices, whose network speed is often severely restricted.
+However, modern machines have a feature that allows them to combine multiple wireless adapters into a single connection.
+This feature helps you get access to the Internet even if you’re traveling with several people.